 - Heat-resistant gloves

-Have your new nozzle ready, turn on your Me2 and connect to BuildFlow or MatterControl.
-Home your printer and heat the nozzle to 180°C with the cooling fan turned on.
+Have your new nozzle ready, turn on your Me2 and connect to BuildFlow.
+Make sure you can access the maintenance console for the printer you are servicing and click on 'CONTROL' to access the manual controls.
+Home your printer and heat the nozzle to 200°C with the cooling fan turned on.
 Make sure to wear heat resistant gloves during this process as the nozzle and heater block must be hot to ensure an effective seal between the nozzle and filament feed tube.

-- Raise extruder clear of the bed and extend X-axis forward to 180mm from home.
+- Raise extruder clear off the bed and extend X-Axis forward to 180mm from home.

 - Further raise the extruder to a height that you can comfortably see and access the nozzle underneath.

 - Place a box underneath the X-Axis to prop it up.